apache/storm/docs/Metrics.md

 ##### `__complete-latency`

 The complete latency is just for spouts.
 It is the average amount of time it took for `ack` or `fail` to be called for a tuple after it was emitted.
-If acking is disabled this metric is likely to be blank or 0 for all values, but should be ignored.
+If acking is disabled this metric is likely to be blank or 0 for all values, and should be ignored.

 ##### `__execute-latency`

 This is just for bolts.
 It is the average amount of time that the bolt spent in the call to the `execute` method.
-The longer this gets the fewer tuples a single bolt instance can process.
+The higher this gets, the lower the throughput of tuples per bolt instance.

 ##### `__process-latency`